Mannooma10k/Mannooma10k/README.md

 Today, I’m a content creator and an aspiring developer who constantly works to improve, learn, and push my skills forward.
-I enjoy building projects, experimenting with ideas, and staying connected to the growing world of tech.
-My favorite languages are JavaScript, CSS, and HTML, and I use them to bring concepts to life in clean, functional, and creative ways.
+I enjoy building projects, experimenting with ideas, and staying connected to the growing world of tech. languages are JavaScript, CSS, HTML and Paython, I use them to bring concepts to life in clean, functional, and creative ways.

 I actively publish and collaborate on several Websites, including: